Updated 1/24/17 to include the latest and greatest iPhone 6s and 6s Plus stands.

 But the stand itself is incredibly versatile: It's weighted but portable, and its rubberized coating means that you can not only set your iPhone upright in the groove; you can also lean it against the stump.
 I use it a lot as my main traveling stand while I'm on business trips or vacation, but it also makes a good dock pretty much anywhere else, too—as long as you can enjoy some goofy color with your iPhone propping.

 iPhone Lightning Dock

-I'm going to let iMore's own Rene Ritchie talk about Apple's official iPhone Lightning Dock, as he recently reviewed it:
+I'm going to let iMore's own Rene Ritchie talk about Apple's official iPhone Lightning Dock, as he reviewed it:

 Henge Docks Gravitas

 Tired of having to buy a new stand every time you upgrade your iPhone's form factor?
 Henge Docks's Gravitas stand not only comes with several swappable inserts for both iPhone and iPad, but it also offers the company's Life After Device program: If Apple decides to change the form-factor of the iPhone, you only need to pick up a spare insert, rather than a whole new dock.

 Like the HiRise, the zinc-alloy Gravitas wouldn't look out of place in a metallic-themed office, though it looks just as nice in regular surroundings; the stand also comes with its own USB charge cable, and offers an AUX out port in case you'd like to hook some wired speakers up to your device.
 It's got some heft to it, too, allowing you to pick up your iPhone without picking up your stand, as well.